 Note: Ops Manager security features require you to create a fully qualified domain name to access Ops Manager.
 See Installing Ops Manager on vSphere.

 Navigate to the IP address (NAT mode) or FQDN (No-NAT mode) of your Ops Manager VM in a web browser.
-The “Welcome to Ops Manager” page should appear.
+Confirm the “Welcome to Ops Manager” page displays.

 Note: It is normal to experience a brief delay before the interface is accessible while the web server and VM start up.